tomstoll/PyZBC2014/README.md

 anrate = sim_anrate_zbc2014(ihc, cf=1e3, nrep=1, fs=100e3, fibertype="hsr", powerlaw="approx", noisetype="fresh")
 ```

+# Citing
+If you use this code, please cite the model paper:

+Zilany, M. S., Bruce, I. C., & Carney, L. H. (2014).
+Updated parameters and expanded simulation options for a model of the auditory periphery.
+The Journal of the Acoustical Society of America, 135(1), 283-286.

 # Developers
 This package is setup to build wheels and publish to PyPI whenever the version is incremented.
 To make any updates, follow these steps:
 1. Edit the code, fix bugs, update docs, etc.